Botcopy/docs/docs/advanced/snippet-parameter.md

 ## Use Case
 Imagine you own a real estate company with five different vacation rentals.
 Each vacation rental has a different website, address, contact information, number of units, etc. However, you want to use a single Dialogflow agent to serve all five rentals.

 You could use the custom snippet parameter to provide a property ID on each website the bot is posted on.
 At the beginning of your conversation flow, you could use the ID to pull property-specific information at the beginning of your conversation.
-This way you aren't required to create a new Dialogflow agent for each location.
+This way, you aren't required to create a new Dialogflow agent for each location.

 ## Snippet Parameter in Practice